Silvia Coss

 Do you have a personal anecdote or memory from either Koreatown or Los Angeles that reminds you of what it was like to grow up in Mexico?

-What do you think of eldercare in the United States and Mexico?
+What are your thoughts on eldercare in the United States and Mexico?

-Look, I’m going to talk first about my country, Mexico.
-The reality is that those who have money in Mexico can hire a person to take care of them.
-The advantage that you have in Mexico, Central America, and [the rest of] Latin America — or, better said, what you have there — is that it is not like [the older adults] have become old and a nuisance, so we go and leave them in an old people’s home or abandon them.
+First, I’m going to talk about my country, Mexico.
+The reality is that those with money in Mexico can hire someone to take care of them.
+The advantage that you have in Mexico, Central America, and [the rest of] Latin America — or better said, what you have there — is that it is not like [the senior citizens] have become old and a nuisance, so we go and leave them in an old people’s home or abandon them.
 On the contrary, they’re taken care of.

 Do you remember how your parents cared for your grandparents?

-He remained single while all the other children married and continued their lives.
+My uncle remained single while all the other children married and continued their lives.
 But everyone, even the grandchildren, looked out for my grandmother.
-We were taught to look out for her, to take care of and protect her, and [make sure] she had everything she needed.
+We learned to look out for her, to take care of and protect her, and [make sure] she had everything she needed.
 She was the wife of a man who worked.
 She never [had a job].
-She worked a lot at home, raising her children, setting a good example for them, cleaning the house, and feeding her little ones and her husband because it wasn’t just getting a sandwich and eating it back then.
+She worked a lot at home, raising her children, setting a good example for them, cleaning the house, and feeding her little ones and her husband.
+It wasn’t just getting a sandwich and eating it back then.
 No, they were elaborate meals.
 On my father’s side, my grandmother was also very loving and attentive to us.
 When she grew older, we all took care of her.
 She also lived with my other aunts, who stayed single.
-But the rest of the children got married because, aside from my father, my grandmother had 10 children.
+The rest of the children got married because, aside from my father, my grandmother had 10 children.

-We were able to take care of her because my grandfather, from my dad’s side, didn’t give us the opportunity to take care of him when he was old.
-He died of a heart attack, and he didn’t give us the opportunity to take care of him.
+We were able to take care of her because my grandfather, from my dad’s side, didn’t allow us to take care of him when he was old.
+He died of a heart attack.
 But thank God, he set a very nice example for us.
-Above all, he taught us to value and respect life and those of us who exist in this life.
-And that is a great blessing.
-My grandparents — on my mom and dad’s side — have passed away.
-But they left a great legacy.
-That is what I have to leave, not only for my daughters but also for the people who know me, because it is very nice when they say to me, ‘Wow, look, this is a person who helps, a person you can trust,’ and you can see how you can help, encourage, and motivate them.
+Above all, he taught us to value and respect life and those of us who exist in this life, which is a great blessing.
+My grandparents on my mom’s and dad’s sides have passed away, but they left a great legacy.
+That is what I have to do, not only for my daughters but also for the people who know me.
+It’s so nice when others tell me, ‘Wow, you are a person who helps, a person I can trust,’ and I can see how I can help, encourage, and motivate them.

 What are some memories of them that you’ve shared with your daughters?